 If you do try Face ID, use it heavily right away under a variety of lighting conditions, so its neural net can learn your face and grow accurate quickly.
 If your phone is stolen, look away or close your eyes before the thief can hold it up to your face to unlock it.

 UPDATE 11/11/2017: Vietnamese security researchers already hacked Face ID using specially crafted face masks.
-If confirmed, this result suggests Apple impostor testing may have been inadequate.
+This result suggests Apple impostor testing may have been inadequate.

 Michael McCormick is an information security consultant, researcher, and founder of Taproot Security.